-At Debt.com we're dedicated to helping you handle whatever life brings your way when it comes to money.
-We understand that being 100% debt-free isn't realistic for most people, so we have develop strategies to help manage debt.
+At Debt.com we're dedicated to helping consumers like you handle whatever life brings your way when it comes to your finances.
+We understand that being 100% debt-free isn't really a realistic goal for most consumers, so we help you develop strategies that manage debt in a healthy way.
 With the right plan, debt can be an effective part of your financial outlook and help you reach your goals - whatever those goals might be.

-If you're struggling with debt and don't know where to turn, we can help.
-We have solutions to address most debt and credit issues.
-That's why we say, "When Life Happens...Debt.com."
+If you're struggling with debt and you don't know where to turn to find a way out of your current problems, we can help.
+We have solutions to help you address any kind of debt or credit issue from A to Z.That's why we say, "When Life Happens...Debt.com."

-Visit www.Debt.com to find solutions or call 800-810-0989 to find the help you need.
+Visit our website online at www.Debt.com to find the solutions you need today or call 800-810-0989 to find the help you need without waiting around.